-Wildlife Canyon Scenic Byway & Plaza Fruit RanchToday we were enjoying the Wildlife Canyon Scenic Byway then stopped at the Plaza Fruit Ranch in Emmett for fresh cherries.
 While our motorhome is back in Nampa we spent last night in a motel in Stanley, Idaho so that we could enjoy several scenic drives that otherwise would have been impossible.
-Today we are going to experience Wildlife Canyon Scenic Byway on our way back to the motorhome.
+In this travellog we are returning to Boise from Stanley via the Wildlife Canyon Scenic Byway.

-On the way down from Galena Summit Sawtooth mountains of Idaho
+On the way down from Galena Summit Sawtooth Mountains of Idaho

-On our way back to Nampa we navigated through a mile or more of steep roadcuts where the road was protected from falling rocks.
+While falling off Galena Summit we navigated through a mile or more of steep roadcuts where the road was protected from falling rocks.
 These huge fences were actually doing their jobs because we could see evidence where they had captured falling rocks.
 The concrete barriers were also dinged up by falling rocks.

-Spectacular ignous intrusion
+Spectacular igneous intrusion

 I was fascinated with that igneous intrusion in the center of this picture.
 The grade was awesome, the roadcut was stunning but what is the story on this extremely hard intrusion.
 One day, 100,000 years from now it will be on the peak of a new "Sawtooth Range".